welteki/docs.actuated.dev/docs/faq.md

 If you feel that is a requirement for your team, set up some time to tell us why and we'll see if we can help.

+## What do I need to change in my workflows to use actuated?

+Very little, just add / set `runs-on: actuated`

+## Is ARM64 supported?

+Yes, actuated is built to run on both Intel/AMD and ARM64 hosts, check your subscription plan to see if ARM64 is included.
+This includes a Raspberry Pi 4B, AWS Graviton, Oracle Cloud ARM instances and potentially any other ARM64 instances which support virtualisation.

 ## What's in the VM image and how is it built?

 The VM image contains similar software to the hosted runner image: `ubuntu-latest` offered by GitHub.
 Unfortunately, GitHub does not publish this image, so we've done our best through user-testing to reconstruct it, including all the Kernel modules required to run Kubernetes and Docker.